RSwarnkar/python-notebooks/README.md

-# python-recipes
-Notes about using Python
+# Notes and Snippter on Python